Day69

-Day69 is the debut commercial mixtape by American rapper 6ix9ine.
-It was released on February 23, 2018, independently by ScumGang Records and TenThousand Projects (of which was formerly known as Elliott Grainge Entertainment).
-The mixtape features guest appearances from Young Thug, Tory Lanez, Fetty Wap, A Boogie wit da Hoodie and Offset.
+Day69 is the second commercial mixtape by American rapper 6ix9ine.
+It was released on February 23, 2018, independently by Scumgang Records and 10K Projects.
+The mixtape features guest appearances from Young Thug, Tory Lanez, Fetty Wap, A Boogie wit da Hoodie, and Offset.

-Day69 was supported by four official singles: "Gummo", "Kooda", "Keke" with Fetty Wap and A Boogie wit da Hoodie, and "Gotti".
+Day69 was supported by six official singles: "Gummo", "Kooda", "Keke" with Fetty Wap and A Boogie wit da Hoodie, "Chocolaté", "Gotti", and "Tati".

 Background

 On February 20, 2018, 6ix9ine revealed the final cover artwork and tracklist of the mixtape.

 On February 24, a day after the mixtape's release, an artist on Tumblr with the username "cryptidsp00n" pointed out that the artist of the Day69 cover artwork traced over their artwork featuring the Adventure Time character Flame Princess.

 Promotion

 On February 10, 2018, 6ix9ine previewed the first track off the mixtape, called "Billy" on his Instagram account.
 The music video for the track was released on March 4, 2018.